0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 # Do it once, and never again

 Before we start working with CodeDeploy we need to do two things in our AWS account.
-We need to create 2 new Roles and 1 custom policy
+We need to create 2 new Roles, 1 custom policy and 1 Programmatic User.

 ### The Service Role